Pottu Amman (film)

 Pottu Amman is a 2000 Indian Tamil-language devotional film directed by K. Rajarathinam and produced by Mangala Productions.
 It was simultaneously shot in Telugu as Durga, directed by R. K. Selvamani and produced by Ramprasad Reddy.
-The film featured Venu, Roja, Suresh Krishna, Suvaluxmi and K. R. Vijaya.
+The film featured Venu, Roja, Suvaluxmi and K. R. Vijaya.
 The film was publicised as actress Roja's 100th film and got released during the month of December 2000.

 Plot

 Durga is an ardent devotee of the goddess Pottu Amman.
 But she marries a man against her father's wishes which makes her separated from the family.
 Durga also gives birth to a baby boy.
 An evil man enters the town to abduct the child and kills Durga.
 But Ganga and Navaneetham understand that the situation is tough, seek help from a goddess, and save the kid.

 Production

 The film was directed by R. K. Selvamani, who opted to give his brother the directorial credits for the Tamil version, while he took credit for the Telugu version, Durga.

 The film's release in Tamil was held up by financier Mukanchand Bothra, who filed a suit against Roja and her brother Kumarasamy Reddy for failing to repay a loan.
 Roja's husband and director R. K. Selvamani intervened and agreed to settle the dues.